Importance of the X-ray edge singularity for the detection of relic neutrinos in the PTOLEMY project: Spectral density function

-To conclude, for atoms in the onsite boding configuration the effect of disorder is negligible for surface coverage of less than $5\times 10^{11}/\mathrm{cm^2}.$ For atoms in other configurations the critical concentration could be different, even though we do not expect the difference to be dramatic.
-If impurity atoms are separated from graphene by an thin layer of insulator the critical coverage may be significantly greater. \\
+and the standard surface density of graphene is about $7.61\times 10^{-8}\, \mathrm{g/cm}^2$ \cite{zhu_graphene_2010}.
+To conclude, for atoms in the onsite boding configuration the effect of disorder is negligible for the surface coverage of less than $5\times 10^{11} \, \mathrm{cm^{-2}}.$ For atoms in other configurations the critical concentration could be different, even though we do not expect the difference to be dramatic.
+If impurity atoms are separated from graphene by a thin layer of insulator the critical coverage may be significantly greater. \\

-Apart from impurities, phonons can also influences the mean free time of graphene.
-However, one can keep the system in a very low temperature to reduce the phonon scattering.
+Apart from impurities, phonons can also influence the mean free time of graphene.
+However, one can keep the system at a very low temperature to reduce the phonon scattering.
 For intrinsic graphene under liquid nitrogen temperature, the momentum relaxation time is about one ps \cite{giannazzo2011mapping, banszerus2016ballistic}, which is one order of magnitude greater than the resolution time.
 Therefore, we can treat electrons of the graphene ballistically within the resolution time.